Produced augmented reality experiences for The New York Times, bringing my background of covering breaking news to this cutting-edge platform.

 For more than a decade, Redpath’s archive of stunning images was stored in his basement in the Rockaways until Hurricane Sandy irreversibly altered his negatives, binding the two events.

-As the photo editor for the Metro section of the New York Times, he was dedicated to bringing a consistent in-depth visual acuity to daily coverage of breaking news as well as documenting a vibrant and offbeat window into the city.
-Recipient of a number of awards including the NPPA’s Best Photo Editor the Year in 2014.
+As the photo editor for the Metro section of the New York Times, I was dedicated to bringing a consistent in-depth visual acuity to daily coverage of breaking news as well as documenting a vibrant and offbeat window into the city.
+I was the recipient of a number of awards including the NPPA’s Best Photo Editor the Year in 2014.